-Support economic development and community revitalization
+4 Support economic development and community revitalization

-Provide more transportation choices
+5 Provide more transportation choices

-- General agreement that all goals have value - The transit experiences scored higher due to access to work and activity centers, efficiency and potential to reduce congestion, and contribution to a stronger system
+- General agreement that all goals have value. - The transit-specific goals scored higher due to access to work and activity centers, efficiency and potential to reduce congestion, and contributions to a stronger system.